-Albert Balch made plans to give the Wedgwood neighborhood parks, playfields and a commercial district.
+Developer Albert Balch made plans to give the Wedgwood neighborhood parks, playfields and a commercial district.
 In the busy post-World-War-Two years of expanding neighborhood growth, Balch began a shopping center on 35th Ave NE at NE 85th Street.
 A grocery store, originally Tradewell, then Matthew’s Red Apple and now the site of QFC, opened in 1959.
 In the 1960s the Wedgwood Broiler restaurant opened, which was originally named the Sir Wedgwood.
 But as Balch got busier and busier with homebuilding, plans for a Wedgwood community center, parks and playground space fell by the wayside.

 In 1972, near the end of his career, Balch set aside one last piece of land with the notation that it was given “for park and recreational purposes.”
 Inverness Ravine Park is a 2.71 acre section of land along the banks of Maple Creek at 8619 45th Ave NE.
 Nicknamed “Balch Park” by neighbors, the ravine area is hidden and is known to few.

-Wedgwood is thought of as a neighborhood which values its trees and green spaces, but in 2008 a report in preparation for the Parks Levy identified Wedgwood northeast of Dahl Playfield as a single family area which does not meet City open space standards.
+Wedgwood is thought of as a neighborhood which values its trees and green spaces, but in 2008 a report in preparation for the City of Seattle Parks Levy identified Wedgwood northeast of Dahl Playfield as a single family area which does not meet City open space standards.
 The passage of the levy that year allowed for acquisition of property for new parks, facilities or trail corridors.

 As of early 2013 the building on the site, which had a separate owner, had not yet been moved off of the site or torn down.
 The complicated legal situation was that the building owner had a ground lease from City Light, so the building was technically hers.
 She was asked to move the building off of the site if she wanted to keep it.

 NOVEMBER 2013 UPDATE: After a long legal timeline, in November 2013 Seattle City Light obtained authority to demolish the building at 8605 35th Ave NE.
 The owner of the building (not the same person who owned the hair salon business) disputed who should be responsible for moving or the cost of demolition, so that was the reason for the long delay.
 I (Valarie) got there just in time on November 26, 2013, to take photos of the demolition which began at 7:45 AM and only took ten minutes.

-AUGUST 2014 UPDATE: In August 2014, Seattle voters approved Proposition 1, which created a Seattle Park District.
-One of the less notable or contentious aspects of Proposition 1 was funding set aside for future development of fourteen land-banked park sites around Seattle.
+AUGUST 2014 UPDATE: In August 2014, Seattle City voters approved Proposition 1, which created a Seattle Park District.
+One of the less contentious aspects of Proposition 1 was funding set aside for future development of fourteen land-banked park sites around Seattle.
 This funding includes approximately $750,000 to develop the future Wedgwood park site beginning in 2019.

-JUNE 2015 UPDATE: While we wait for park development funds, the Wedgwood Community Council (WCC) has undertaken improvements at the future park at the corner of NE 86th Street.
-To enhance the site and encourage people to use it, the Wedgwood Community Council has done periodic clean-up.
-On June 27, 2015, WCC volunteers set up a picnic space.
-This project was achieved with a Small Sparks grant from Seattle’s Department of Neighborhoods.
+JUNE 2015 UPDATE: While waiting for park development funds, Wedgwood volunteers undertook improvements at the future park at the corner of NE 86th Street.
+To enhance the site and encourage people to use it, the volunteers do periodic clean-up, weeding and trash pick-up.
+Along with the community volunteers, the nearby businesses monitor graffiti and get it erased as quickly as possible.